Philippe Leroux

 Philippe Leroux (born 24 September 1959) is a French composer living in Montreal, Quebec, who has been identified as "one of the most important composers in contemporary music."

 Biography

 Leroux was born in Boulogne-Billancourt.
 He studied composition starting in 1978 with Ivo Malec, Claude Ballif, Pierre Schaeffer, and Guy Rebeil at the Paris Conservatoire National Supérieur de Musique, where he obtained three first prizes.
 He studied at both the Groupe de Recherches Musicales and at IRCAM during this period.
-He was selected for a residency at the French Academy in Rome from 1993-1995.
+He was selected for a residency at the French Academy in Rome from 1993 to 1995.

-From 2001-2006 he was a composition teacher at IRCAM, in the Cursus d’Informatique Musicale programme.
+From 2001 to 2006 he was a composition teacher at IRCAM, in the Cursus d’Informatique Musicale programme.
 Since 2011 he has been an associate professor in composition at the Schulich School of Music, McGill University.